Redemptorist Studentate–Frangipani

 Introduction

 Frangipani is generally referred to as a name of a tree with an abundance of white, pink or yellow fragrant flowers which is commonly known as The Temple Flowers.
 For those who lived in Ampitiya some decades back, this name was very familiar, but not for a common meaning.
-Rather, Frangipani was known as a famous hotel or a tourist inn has been home to a community of religious men called the Redemptorists for nearly thirty years.
+Rather, Frangipani was known as a famous hotel or a tourist inn that has been home to a community of religious men called the Redemptorists for nearly thirty years.

 Some History

 Earlier, brothers in formation were sent to India for their novitiate, philosophical and theological studies in preparation for the priesthood, but unfortunately at some stage in history, this discontinued.
 Because of the assassination of the former Indian Prime minister, Rajiv Gandhi by the LTTE, the Government of India decided to restrict visas issued to Sri Lankans for a period of only six months.
 This decision was a major drawback for the Region to face in its formation programme.
 The decision taken by the Indian Government brought the process of sending students to India for studies to a permanent halt.
 It was then, that the Region arrived at a decision to undertake formation in Sri Lanka itself.
-Before sending brothers to the National seminary for studies, a proper student house has to be found in which they could stay.
+Before sending brothers to the National seminary for studies, a proper student house had to be found in which they could stay.
 Some obvious questions occurred.
 Where will this student house be located?
 Who will be the formator of the students?
 Will it be easy to find a place?

 By 1989 the Redemptorist Fathers were looking at all possibilities to purchase a property at Ampitiya as the Region had decided to start a major seminary in Sri Lanka.
 The Regional Superior at that time, Fr.
-Glen Fernando C.Ss.R entrusted the herculean task of finding a place to rev. Bro.
+Glen Fernando C.Ss.R entrusted the herculean task of finding a place to Bro.
 Patrick Perera C.Ss.R who was at Sancta Maria, Kandy.
 Finding a good property at a reasonable price was very difficult.
 However, they managed to find a small house with minimum facilities near the entrance to Monte Fano (The Sylvestro-Benedictine monastery in Kandy).
 The chronicles of the Studentate dated 27th of August 1990 say, “Yet the house was not in a suitable condition to buy.
 No water.
 No electricity.
 No rooms.
 Somehow, we came to the house with a truckload of house requisites to occupy it and to renovate it.
 The first few days were spent hunting for water.
 We began the renovation work.
 There were only two rooms in the house.
 Soon, we built partitions and made four more rooms.
 We got a cook.
 We are now slowly settling down.
 The question is what is ahead of us?”

 Thus, the redemptorist Studentate was started and was addressed as “Ligiuori Nivahana”, S.S.R Seminary, V.C.
 297 Ampitiya, Kandy.
 The first prefect of students was Rev. Fr.
 Maxi Fernando.
 The first three students were Tudor, Chaminda and Pradeep.
-It did not take long for the to realize the need for another house elsewhere with better conditions.
+It did not take long for them to realize the need for another house elsewhere with better conditions.

 Some History